canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     define MARK_FLAG_VALIDATED  = 0x80000000

-    # This empty definition is needed to allow the flush command to work if the
-    # table is not already defined.
-    table inet host-firewall; flush table inet host-firewall

     # Note that the flush command does not destroy the table or the objects
     # contained within, only clearing the rules within all of the chains.
-Use the
-    # following instead, if the object definitions need to be changed or chains
-    # completely destroyed.
+The
+    # destroy command is used in order to clear the sets' elements.
     destroy table inet host-firewall

     table inet host-firewall {